 My role includes, but is not limited to, managing and supporting; the SENCO, a team of Support Assistants, the team of Teachers and all Teaching Assistants.
 I hold a National award in Special Educational Needs Coordination in line with Government guidelines.
 Before becoming the Assistant Headteacher for Inclusion, I was the Lead SENCO and the Numeracy Coordinator before that.
 In July 2016, I was successful in my application in becoming an SLE for Special Educational Needs and I am looking forward to the next part of my professional journey.
 The SLE role will allow me to work alongside other professionals and support them in their personal journey.
 However, most importantly, I look forward to being able to improve the outcomes for children across Calderdale.

 I arrived at Beech Hill in 2014, initially as Maths coordinator and year 4 teacher.
 I took on the additional role of associate lecturer at Leeds Beckett University for two years.
 In September 2015, I changed year groups to year 6 and became the English coordinator.
 Overseeing this curriculum area allowed me to help children to develop a love for reading and writing and also led to me being a member of the Calderdale KS2 writing moderation team.
 When I took on the role of Assistant Headteacher at Beech Hill, I had the responsibility of overseeing the curriculum as a whole.
-I am currently Deputy Headteacher for Upper School, managing years 4, 5 and 6.
-I lead the writing curriculum across school and support other members of staff with their subject manager roles.
+I am currently Deputy Headteacher for Upper School, managing years 4, 5 and 6 for which I oversee teaching and learning and work closely with other members of staff to support them with their roles and responsibilities.
 My teaching commitment allows me to continue to teach year 6 English which I thoroughly enjoy and ensures that I have a sound knowledge and understanding of expectations at the end of key stage 2.

 I began my role as a Senior Leader in Education in July 2016 and since then I have worked with various schools in Calderdale in order to provide support for English teaching and learning, including organising the sequence of lessons, teacher/coordinator subject knowledge and assessment of writing.
 I deliver lectures for students on the Teamworks SCITT programme and have previously worked as a link tutor for students on placement in schools.